New research from scientists including WSC’s Dr. Matt Sloat suggests that protecting genetic diversity could help save the world’s largest salmonid.

 The paper is a critical addition to the limited body of research on this imperiled apex predator.
 And it holds fresh insights for conservationists.

-“As the number of taimen populations declines, we risk losing the genetic diversity that will help this species cope with climate change and other challenges.” says Dr. Sloat “Our work documents the genetic diversity in some of the last best taimen populations on earth, providing a much needed baseline that can be used to assess the genetic health in other populations.”
+“As the number of taimen populations declines, we risk losing the genetic diversity that will help this species cope with climate change and other challenges.” says Dr. Sloat.
+“Our work documents the genetic diversity in some of the last best taimen populations on earth, providing a much needed baseline that can be used to assess the genetic health in other populations.”

 A key takeaway for conservation scientists is the critical role that taimen genetic diversity might play in efforts to protect the species across its historic range.
-That range is vast—covering one-eight of the world’s land surface—and varied.
+That range is vast—covering one-tenth of the world’s land surface—and varied.
 Taimen are native to rivers from the Mongolia steppe to salmon watersheds in the Russian Far East.

 The new research finds that taimen from different watersheds have diverged over time and become locally adapted.
 The patterns of taimen evolutionary history can help conservation, Dr. Sloat says, by facilitating comparisons across populations and identifying early signs of genetic diversity loss.